Who to contact

 - Develop their own approach to requirements such as a well-defined pedagogical approach.

-In Manitoba, child care centres, nursery schools (half-day centre-based programs or full days less than three days/week), family child care homes, and occasional child care centres (care on a casual basis for more than 4 children) are regulated by the The Community Child Care Standards Act.
+In Manitoba, child care centres, nursery schools (half-day centre-based programs or full days less than three days/week), family child care homes, and occasional child care centres (care on a casual basis for more than 4 children) are regulated by The Community Child Care Standards Act and regulations.
 This act defines the types of child care that need regulating and sets out licensing standards.